 - Viewing the image layer information

 You can click Layer Information next to a target image repository to view the layer information of this image in the pop-up window.

 You can click Delete next to the target image tag to delete this image tag.
 Carefully confirm the deletion before deleting to prevent important data from being deleted by mistake.

 When a specified image tag is deleted, other image tags that have the same image ID as the deleted image tag may also be deleted.
 Consequently, these image tags will become unavailable.

 You can use the source code hosted on GitHub, GitLab.com, private Gitlab, Gitee code cloud, TGit or CODING to compile and build an image.

 Editing the repository information

-- Editing the summary
+- Editing the brief description

-- Editing the description
+- Editing the detailed description

-Click for "Description" to activate editing.
-After editing the description, click Save to save the change.
-"Description" supports the Markdown syntax.
-You can view the rendered text after saving the change.
+Select next to "Detailed Description" to enter the editing status.
+After editing the description, click Save to save the modification.
+"Detailed Description" supports the Markdown syntax.
+You can view the rendered text after the modification is saved.